Beszel Monitoring Service

 # https://beszel.dev/guide/hub-installation

-image: henrygd/beszel
+image: henrygd/beszel:latest

 container_name: beszel